-I believe that this was the real start of my unhinging from agreed reality.
-There is a phenomena called kundalini psychosis, your body is opening to receiving lots of new information that your mind doesn’t know how to translate or make sense of in a sensible way so you get psychotic beliefs or episodes.
-I also didn’t really notice I was starting to go crazy, because everything felt so great in my experience all the time.
+This was the start of me unhinging from agreed reality; there is a phenomena called kundalini psychosis – your body and intuition is opening to receiving lots of new information that your mind doesn’t know how to translate or make sense of in a sensible way so you get psychotic beliefs or episodes.

 Suffering came back full force after this and I was actually hit with a lot of pain in the energy body.
 I spent a lot of time untangling knots in my pyscho-emotional-energetic experience to allow this to flow more freely through me.

-I have retained the ability to channel this up and out of me and the phenomena that I call ‘shooting light out the top of my head’ shows up very clearly on an EEG machine.
+I have retained the ability to channel this energy up and out of me.
+It happens a lot during shamanic journeying and the phenomena that I call ‘shooting light out the top of my head’ shows up very clearly on an EEG machine.